Scott Turner (politician): Professional football career

-Political career
+Early political career

 During the 2003 NFL off-season, Turner worked as an intern for U.S. Representative Duncan Hunter.
 After retiring from football, he accepted a full-time job in the congressman's office.
 In 2006, he ran for the vacated seat of California's 50th congressional district in the special election to replace Duke Cunningham.
 In the blanket primary election held April 11, 2006, Turner finished eighth out of 17 candidates.
 After losing the election, Turner moved back to Frisco, Texas.

 In 2012, Turner announced his candidacy for the newly created 33rd District of the Texas House of Representatives.
 Turner defeated Jim Pruitt in the Republican primary and defeated Libertarian candidate Michael Carrasco in the November 6 general election.

 He was sworn into the Texas Legislature on January 8, 2013.
 That same year, he was named by GOPAC to their list of Emerging Leaders in the Republican Party.
 Turner challenged Joe Straus for role of Speaker of the Texas House of Representatives in January 2015, the first recorded Speaker vote since 1976.
 Though backed by the Tea Party Caucus, Turner lost to Straus by 127 votes to 19.

 Turner served two consecutive terms in the Texas Legislature, representing the 33rd District from January 2013 to January 2017.